elenaliar/Computational_Geometry/README.md

 * Gift Wrapping algorithm for 2D
 * QuickHull algorithm for 2D
 * Divide and Conquer algorithm for 2D
-* Incremental algorithm for 3D
+* QuickHull algorithm for 3D